jgyy/fcc-scrape/placeholder.md

   ],
   'button functions': [goTown, goTown, goTown],
   text:
-    'The monster screams Arg! as it dies.
+    'The monster screams "Arg!" as it dies.
 You gain experience points and find gold.'
 });
 ```